top of page

 Website Switchover & App Creation

-My Role & Responsibilities: This project required working closely with a new team and operating in a hybrid structure to complete this project cohesively with the new website host company.
-The internal portion of this project was conducted as a traditional workflow, but the external team operated in agile, combining both in the project for a hybrid method.
-I began by getting buy-in and input from stakeholders on features and design elements that were necessary.
+My Role & Responsibilities: This project required working closely with a new team and operating in a hybrid format with the new website host company.
+The internal portion of this project was conducted in a traditional workflow, but the external team operated in agile.
+The project began by getting buy-in and input from stakeholders on features and design elements that were wanted or needed.
 With the internal team members, I planned the schedule by estimating activity durations, guiding design decisions and deadlines.
 Moving into a scrum framework, I worked with the host on of two sprints - the first covering UX/UI design.
 The second sprint involved the operation updates and stakeholder reviews.
-Immediately following that section sprint was implementation due to the now critical timeline to have a better online ordering system.
-Simultaneously I worked on logistics of creating an Apple App Store account to host the development team's app.
+Immediately following that section sprint was implementation due to the now critical timeline.
+Simultaneously I worked on logistics of creating an App Store account to host the development team's app.
 I conducted daily meetings to check on remaining tasks in the sprint, keeping the burndown chart up-to-date.

-Deliverables: Deliverables of this project included a new website design and hosting software, mobile application, and back-end training to sync accounting and internal workflow processes.
+Deliverables: A new website design and host, mobile app, and staff training materials to sync accounting and internal workflow processes.

-TL;DR: Led a hybrid project with little assistance and lots of ambiguity that resulted in a complete website redesign, app design, and integration during a critical time-period.
+TL;DR: Led a hybrid project with little assistance and lots of ambiguity that resulted in a complete website redesign, app design, and implementation during a critical time-period.

 website.PNG

-The new website design, featuring an app download in the upper left-hand corner to drive customers to Hazel's mobile experience.
+The new website design, featuring an app download prompt to drive customers to Hazel's new mobile experience.

 Copy of Copy of Copy of Copy of Copy of Current Event Statement 3.23.21_V3.png

-A graphic I created and published on Hazel's social media accounts and email to incentivize app downloads in spring 2020.
+A digital graphic shared to social accounts and via email list to incentivize app downloads in spring 2020.

 Public Relations